 The Malicounda goal is to make people appreciate the richness of cultural diversity and to also feel good about who they are in this world.

-Louise Raymond’s personalized approach and the unique, vibrant and engaging options of Malicounda stand out in their originality.
+Louise Raymond’s personalized approach and the unique, vibrant, and engaging options of Malicounda stand out in their originality.

 Meet the Team

-Meet our expert musicians in team building drumming workshops, ready to do what ever it takes to make your business grow.
+Meet our expert musicians in team-building drumming workshops, ready to do whatever it takes to make your business grow.